dkfans/keeperfx/docs/keeperfx_readme.txt

   with '-packetload'.
 When in the replay, you may always take over control by pressing Alt+T, or exit with Alt+X.

+ Release speed mode
+  This mode is also available in original DK, but here it's a bit enhanced.
+Normally, the engine limits amount of game turns per second.
+This function allows to stop controlling speed - the game will work at its maximum speed, which highly depends on your computer hardware.
+  To enter released speed mode, press Ctrl+'+' from numpad section of your keyboard.
+Pressing it more than once will increase frameskip - some of the frames will not be drawn, which will result in even greater increase in speed.
+  To cancel the effect, press Ctrl+'-' as many times as you pressed Ctrl+'+' before.

 Changelog:

+Version: 0.2.6
+  Rewritten minimap control code, fixed for 640x480 Smarter WLB flags regeneration
+  Rewritten part of 'player instances' code
+  Better memory cleaning after a level is finished Bonus levels are preserved in "Continue game".
+  Transferred creature is preserved (for one use only) Fixed disappearing menu content problem
+  Fixed ending statistics when finishing loaded game Computer player config file created

 Version: 0.2.5
   Fixed information button blinking